 An important first step is to make a list of everything that needs to be done and the corresponding documents needed to complete the work.
 We use a Quick Audit form to make sure we have a complete list of what needs to be done.
 Giving the client one list of requests up front is less overwhelming than sending multiple requests throughout the project.

-From the start, having all documents for all accounts needed to be brought up to date is also useful as it is better to reconcile all accounts for one month than one account for all months.
+From the start, having all the documents for all accounts needed to be brought up to date is also useful, as it is better to reconcile all accounts for one month than one account for all months.
 This helps transfers between accounts and payments of credit cards and loans to be applied correctly.

 Catching Up Bank Reconciliations

 In the best-case scenario, the ending balance of the last reconciliation matches the bank statement and a bank feed has been downloading transaction data to QuickBooks even though no reconciliations were being done.
 If either of these assumptions are not true, they must first be fixed.
 The reconciliation discrepancy must be investigated, and the deleted transaction(s) replaced.